-X @TeachingCouncil
+X TeachingCouncil

-in The Teaching Council
+in) The Teaching Council

 In addition, the Council sends email updates on a regular basis to all registered teachers who have an email address recorded on the Register.
-A teacher is responsible for ensuring that they keep their details up to date on the Register via My Registration.
+You are responsible for ensuring that you keep your details up to date on the Register via My Registration.